 Another great reason to book an airport transfer from Cancun to Tulum is that you don’t have to wait on other people – there are no stops along the way for other passengers – and the driver will be there waiting for you at the airport.

 It’s also more time effective and way more hassle-free than renting a car.
 You won’t have to stand in line at the rental car company, sign papers and everything else, and then have to get to grips with driving in Mexico.

 There are several options when it comes to private transfers.
 It all depends on your budget and what is most convenient for you.

 Firstly, you could pre-book a transfer through your accommodation.
-This is probably the most simple and cheapest option, as it’s often a complimentary service.
+This is probably the best option, as it’s often a complimentary service.
 A car will arrive from your accommodation to pick you up from the airport and take you back – it’s as easy as that.
-However not all accommodation will offer free airport transfers, and some may not offer them at all.
+However, not all accommodations will offer free airport transfers, and some may not offer them at all.

 You can also book a private transfer from Cancun Airport to Tulum online.
 This makes it one of the quickest ways to get from the airport to your hotel.

-The standard private transfer is around $106 USD per person.
+The standard private transfer is around $121 USD per person.
 If you are traveling in a group, splitting the cost makes it very affordable: the more people you have with you, the cheaper it is per person too.
-If you opt for a round trip it becomes even more cost effective.
+If you opt for a round trip, it becomes even more cost-effective.